When your primary heating source is wood, you find yourself cleaning out the wood stove quite a bit during those colder months of the year.

 The best time to do this is before planting when you can till it directly into the soil.
 If you do apply your wood ash to soil with young plants already growing, be sure to rinse them down afterward as the ash can burn the tender leaves.

 To supercharge your compost heap throw in some ash, this boosts the nutrient-dense microbial environment that’s cooking in your compost.

-Dave Dittmar over at Compost Junkie informs us that those little chunks of porous charcoal mixed in with the ashes provide your compost with much-needed oxygen making for very happy microbes.
+Those little chunks of porous charcoal mixed in with the ashes provide your compost with much-needed oxygen making for very happy microbes.

 The porous nature of charcoal also means all of those minerals from the ash are absorbed and kept into your compost instead of being leached out by rain.

 Ashley from Practical Self Reliance says that dusting your compost pile with wood ash keeps the bears from mistaking it for an all you can eat buffet.

 Again, remember that wood ash is alkaline, so don’t add too much.
 Experiment with a trowel-full at a time and consider testing with a pH kit.